blackboard/jmh-gradle-plugin/README.md

  gdl benchmarkJmh
 ```

-This task, by default, will run all JMH benchmarks found in the src/benchmark/java/... folder, and,
+This task, by default, will run all JMH benchmarks found in the src/benchmark/java/... folder, and
 again, by default, will produce an output text file, named `jmh-output.txt`, in the project build directory.

 ## How to choose a specific benchmark ##